 Weight: approximately 27 ounces with an unloaded magazine inserted.

 • 7075 Aluminum frame and Bobtail® housing.
-All other components steel, identical to steel version Kobra Carry.
+All other components steel.

 • Gen4 coating for low glare, superior rust protection, and improved wear resistance.